-Heeded alarms may have limited deaths in Ohio tornadoes

-CELINA, Ohio (AP) — Strong Memorial Day tornadoes that spun through Ohio and Indiana smashed homes and businesses and sent thousands of people cowering in basements and closets, but just a single death was reported in the aftermath of the destructive storms.

-Hospitals reported that as many as 130 people were injured after the tornadoes pounded communities in and around Dayton on Monday night amid a severe weather outbreak.

-The Memorial Day tornadoes were followed Tuesday night by a vicious storm that tore through the Kansas City area, spawning more tornadoes that damaged homes and injured at least 12 people.
-The storms were among 53 twisters that forecasters said may have touched down Monday across eight states stretching eastward from Idaho and Colorado.

-Tornado warnings stretched as far east as New York City, and the National Weather Service confirmed a touchdown in Pennsylvania.

-The past couple of weeks have seen unusually high tornado activity in the U.S. Officials said more fatalities have been prevented by people doing what they were supposed to do when the tornadoes were heading their way.

-The National Weather Service has so far confirmed eight tornadoes hit in the Dayton, Ohio, region as storms swept through Monday night and early Tuesday.
-They included severe-damage tornadoes in Celina, Beavercreek and Trotwood near Dayton.
+Tens of thousands in Ohio without power after twisters

+At least 60,000 people lacked water service in the Dayton area, where ice and water distribution centers were set up.
+A utility said power had been returned to some 35,000 customers Wednesday, but tens of thousands still were awaiting restoration.

 More stormy weather was expected Wednesday in the region, with the chance for scattered strong storms.

+The Memorial Day storms were among 53 twisters that forecasters said may have touched down across eight states stretching eastward from Idaho and Colorado.

+The National Weather Service has so far confirmed eight tornadoes hit the Dayton region.
+They included severe-damage twisters in Celina, Beavercreek and Trotwood near Dayton.

 In hard-hit Celina, site of the only Ohio fatality, Fire Chief Douglas Wolters cited alerts people received on their phones and extensive coverage by TV meteorologists ahead of the storm, giving residents a 10-minute warning.